micahflee/trollwot/README.md

     git submodule init
     git submodule update

+Install some dependencides.
+On a Debian-based distro you do this:

+    sudo apt-get install python-psutil

 Install the gnupg build dependencies.
 On a Debian-based distro you do this:

     sudo apt-get build-dep gnupg